-Chrissy leads Shanda’s philanthropic efforts and manages the Group’s key relationships with leading universities and research institutions globally.
-She is also an active participant in Shanda’s investment efforts and is responsible for the finance, operations and administrative teams at Shanda.
-Over the course of Shanda’s history, Chrissy has held various executive positions within the Group and has been deeply involved in all major business operations and decisions, including the role of the Group CFO from 1999 – 2004.
-Prior to co-founding Shanda with her husband, she was an investment banker at Zhe Jiang Jin Xin Security Company in Shanghai.
+Directly involved in Shanda’s investment strategy, Chrissy also oversees the finance, operations and administrative teams at Shanda.
+Since its inception, she has held a number of executive positions at the company including the role of Group CFO from 1999 – 2004.
+Prior to co-founding Shanda, Chrissy was an investment banker at Zhe Jiang Jin Xin Security Company in Shanghai.

 Executive Director, TCCI

 David is an Executive Director at Shanda Group responsible for healthcare investments and venture funding for university innovations.
 He is also involved in the Chen Institute’s philanthropic efforts, which is focused on supporting research to understand the brain and mind.

 Previously, David spent over a decade at Lazard and Bank of America Merrill Lynch in New York.
 He has advised clients across diverse industries, including healthcare, energy, consumer and aerospace, in transactions involving mergers & acquisitions, structured financing and private issuance of equity or equity-linked securities.